flybywiresim/docs/docs/fbw-a32nx/feature-guides/cFMS.md

 ## WX/TER

 !!! info "Important Notice"
-    - TCAS is now available in the Development version.
+    - TCAS is now available in the all versions.
-    - Terrain Radar is now available in the Development version via [SimBridge](../../index.md).
+    - Terrain Radar is now available in the all versions via [SimBridge](../../index.md).
     - Please see our [CFMS NOTAM](https://flybywiresim.com/notams/cfms/) for further WX/TER information.

 It is important to note that the weather radar is not available yet with the latest version of our cFMS(v1.5).
 Our current focus is to deliver a more realistic flight planning and navigation experience while maintaining performance and reliability.
 However, we are not satisfied with how the default code performs together with our custom systems.